 Testing for the prevalence of COVID-19 in the VCU community will be conducted throughout the year to monitor the health of our community.
 This data will help identify trends and outbreaks, and to inform our actions going forward.
 VCU students and employees who are fully vaccinated and have reported their vaccine record to VCU are exempt from this requirement.

 VCU samples asymptomatic VCU community members for testing each week in order to monitor COVID-19 within the VCU community.
-If you are selected to participate, you will receive an email from email@example.com that includes instructions for setting up your Kallaco portal, links to available appointment slots and other information to help you prepare for your COVID-19 test.
-If you are selected to participate, you must schedule your test and attend your testing appointment.
+Unvaccinated students and employees, including those who are exempt from receiving a COVID-19 vaccine and those who fail to report their booster, will receive an email from email@example.com that includes instructions for setting up their Kallaco portal, links to available appointment slots and other information to help prepare for their COVID-19 test.

 VCU will also offer a limited number of exit testing opportunities to interested students and employees.
 Exit testing offers you the opportunity to test for COVID-19 as you prepare to leave campus for the semester.